99bjacko/milestone-project-2/README.md

 ### Frameworks, Libraries, Programmes and Tools Used

+- [Gitpod](https://gitpod.io/): used to create the site (IDE)
+- [Bootstrap 4.1.3](https://getbootstrap.com/docs/4.1/getting-started/download/): used to aid with responsive design and styling of the website
+- [Google Fonts](https://fonts.google.com/): used to import the fonts used for this website into the style.css file
+- [Google Developer Tools](https://developer.chrome.com/docs/devtools/): used for troubleshooting and testing
+- [jQuery](https://jquery.com/): used to enable Bootstrap JavaScript
+- [Popper](https://popper.js.org/docs/v2/): used to enable Bootstrap JavaScript
+- [Git](https://git-scm.com/): used for version control by utilising the Gitpod terminal to commit to Git and push to GitHub
+- [GitHub](https://github.com/): used to save and store the files for the project
+- [Microsoft Paint 3D](https://en.wikipedia.org/wiki/Paint_3D): used for resizing images for README.md
+- [Balsamiq](https://balsamiq.com/): used to create the wireframes during the design process
+- [Am I Responsive?](https://ui.dev/amiresponsive): used to create an image depicting what the website looks like on different devices

 ## Testing

 The W3C Nu HTML Checker (previously W3C Markup Validation Service), W3C CSS Validation Service and JSHint Version 2.13.6 were used to validate this project to ensure there were no syntax errors present.